+Key words: Near-peer mentoring, underrepresented students, STEM, sense of belonging, self-efficacy, science identity

 INTRODUCTION

 Research experiences improve academic performance and sustain interest in research careers for all undergraduates (Fechheimer et al., 2011; Russell et al., 2007).
 However, for underrepresented minority (URM) students, mentors may play an equally critical role in supporting their advancement in science, technology, engineering and math (STEM) research careers.
 For example, studies have shown that inadequate mentoring can adversely affect performance in research opportunities and cause URM students to leave careers in STEM fields (Johnson, 2007).
-Furthermore, the inability of most colleges and universities to provide research experiences to all undergraduates results in unequal access to this valuable activity. nadequate mentorship of URM students engaged in undergraduate research limits the ability of this evidence-based approach to increase the diversity of the scientific workforce.
+Furthermore, the inability of most colleges and universities to provide research experiences to all undergraduates results in unequal access to this valuable activity.
+Inadequate mentorship of URM students engaged in undergraduate research limits the ability of this evidence-based approach to increase the diversity of the scientific workforce.

 Effective research mentoring has been shown to enhance recruitment and retention of URM students in STEM, and increases persistence towards research careers (Hathaway, et al., 2002; Gregerman, et al., 1998).
 Underrepresented students who are mentored display higher retention rates (Alberta et al., 2001) with effective mentoring reported as a key factor in completing an advanced degree (Solarzano, 1993).
 In fact, several studies of minority and non-minority medical faculty find that the quality of mentoring is linked to increased publication rates, job satisfaction, and career advancement (Schapira et al.,1992; Palepu et al., 1996; Steiner, et al., 2002; Wingard et al., 2004).
 For underrepresented minority faculty with mentors studies find that they are more confident, and feel better supported in their work and career advancement (Beech et al., 2013).

 While benefits to mentees engaged in mentored research experiences are clear, benefits to mentors have not been well documented.
 For example, while it has been shown that increased productivity among undergraduate research mentees inevitably leads to increased productivity for mentors (Dolan and Johnson, 2009), other benefits are not well studied and are largely anecdotal.
 Other benefits to mentors described in this way can include personal satisfaction and enhancement of management and leadership skills for professional development.
+Additionally, effective mentors facilitate the recruitment of savvy and dedicated students to the mentor's research program.
 These benefits can be accrued by senior mentors who lead research programs regardless of minority status, and in this report we examine benefits accrued by near-peer mentors from historically underrepresented groups in science at a minority-serving institution.

 Near-peer relationships are characterized by the pairing of individuals who are slightly more advanced in learning and/or training with individuals who are less advanced, and we find that this pairing accrued unexpected benefits to the slightly more advanced mentors.
 In particular, we find that near-peer mentors from underrepresented groups voice changes in attitudes and perceptions linked to increased persistence in science.
-Thus our near-peer mentoring approach not only benefits mentees by overcoming some of the limitations imposed by the lack of universally accessible and sometimes poor research experiences, it also benefit mentors.
+Thus our near-peer mentoring approach appears to not only benefits mentees by overcoming some of the limitations imposed by the lack of universally accessible and sometimes poor research experiences, it also benefit mentors.
 In this way our near-peer mentoring approaches amplify efforts to increase diversity in STEM.

 Approach: Informal and Formal Near-peer Mentoring